 So what makes him different?
 What, in his view, makes Graydon different?

 “We tend to live our cases.
 We get paid to take from our clients their problems and make them our problems, and we’re paid well to do it.
 Our clients come in with problems, and they want you to solve those problems.
 They want to go home or back to work after seeing you without having that problem weighing heavily on their minds.
 They may not get to that nirvana completely, but if they know we’ve got the ball, they’re likely to sleep better.”

-Tom serves business clients in a variety of ways.
-His 30+ years of experience enable him to effectively and efficiently advise clients on matters ranging from business startup and entity formation to contract development and deal structuring.
-As an accomplished trial attorney, Tom knows the importance of sound legal and business advice on the front end of transactions – and the cost of not getting it right.
-While he enjoys battle in the courtroom, he recognizes the often immense cost of time and treasure consumed in the process of litigation, and for that reason, he is committed to counseling clients on how to avoid or diffuse disputes before they reach the point where litigation or other formal proceedings are necessary.
+Tom counsels business owners, CEOs, and General Counsel on not just legal but difficult business issues.
+From startup and entity formation to strategy, contracting and deal structuring, Tom serves the trusted advisor role well.
+As an accomplished trial attorney, Tom knows the importance of sound advice on the front end of transactions – and the cost of not getting it right.
+While he loves the win in the courtroom, he recognizes the often high cost of time and treasure consumed in the process of litigation, and he is thus committed to counseling clients on how to avoid or diffuse disputes before they reach the point where formal proceedings are necessary.

-Tom is also a leader within the firm.
-He currently serves on the firm’s Executive Committee, having chaired that committee for eight years and having chaired the firm’s Litigation Department prior to that.
+Tom’s leadership is also displayed within the law firm.
+He has chaired the firm’s Litigation Department.
+He has served on the Executive Committee, including two terms as firm Chair.
 He is an avid consumer of information about the practice of law in the future and routinely consults with his peer leaders at other law firms in the region and around the country.
-Tom is committed to the vision of making Graydon the region’s “most innovative, vibrant, and inclusive law firm,” saying, “I’m not so bold as to say we are there yet, but we are well on our way.”
+Tom is proud of and committed to the firm’s vision of making Graydon the region’s “most innovative, vibrant, and inclusive law firm,” saying, “I’m not so bold as to say we are there yet, but we are well on our way.”